-In the Holocaust Project, Chicago and Woodman created a traveling art exhibition which engages viewers to think about their relationships with other people and to our planet as a whole.
-It casts the Holocaust as a reference point for an exploration of profound issues that relate to the human condition—past, present and future.
+In the Holocaust Project, Chicago and Woodman created a traveling art exhibition that engages viewers to think about their relationships with other people and to our planet as a whole.
+It casts the Holocaust as a reference point for an exploration of profound issues that relate to the human condition; past, present, and future.
 The Holocaust is approached as an event that happened at the core of our civilization, the heart of our culture, and in the midst of societies resembling our own.
 It is a pivotal event for contemporary society.

-Judy Chicago and Donald Woodman traversed the history of the Holocaust through years of extensive research, travel and intellectual inquiry.
-Their journey through the literature, geography and testimonies of the Holocaust brought them face to face with a level of reality beyond anything they had ever experienced before—millions of people murdered, millions more enslaved, millions made to suffer.
-And in their journey they experienced the pain of realizing that the same world which once turned its back on the implementation of the Final Solution, continues to witness human conditions similar to those which existed then.
+Judy Chicago and Donald Woodman traversed the history of the Holocaust through years of extensive research, travel, and intellectual inquiry.
+Their journey through the literature, geography, and testimonies of the Holocaust brought them face to face with a level of reality beyond anything they had ever experienced before.
+Millions of people murdered, millions more enslaved, millions made to suffer.
+In their journey, they experienced the pain of realizing that the same world which once turned its back on the implementation of the Final Solution continues to witness human conditions similar to those which existed then.
 The research brought them to a new consciousness about the world and they began to understand the events of the Holocaust as part of a larger global framework.
 The Holocaust became a prism through which the artists formed a view of history which emphasizes the experiences of the victims rather than those of the perpetrators.